namehash/ens-referrals/README.md

 This project provides `UniversalRegistrarRenewalWithReferrer`, a contract that enables direct .eth subname renewals with referral tracking.
 The contract wraps the standard `WrappedEthRegistrarController.renew()` function to add referral event emission and accurate cost tracking, ensuring that any NameWrapper-wrapped names also have their expiry synchronized with the `BaseRegistrar`.

-It balances implementation clarity, user gas cost, and indexer logic based on exploration with the ENS team.
+It balances implementation clarity, user gas cost, and indexer logic based on exploration with the ENS Labs team.
 It emits a `RenewalReferred` event with the following ABI:

 ```solidity
 /// @notice Emitted when a name is renewed with a referrer.